Villas in Lanzarote

 Located off the coast of West Africa, Lanzarote is a holidaymaker's paradise with otherworldly surroundings, year-round sunshine and clear, warm waters.
 The most easterly of the Canaries, its striking black and red landscape and dark sand beaches, along with its unspoiled lush green countryside, makes you feel like you're on another planet.
 Discover the beauty of its unusual volcanic soil and striking rocky terrain, as the region's refreshing silence simply invites you to unwind and recharge your batteries among the volcanoes, lava tubes and world-class beaches.

-Rent one of our villas or apartments in Lanzarote and explore the dramatic, lunar-like scenery of Timanfaya National Park - on the back of a camel if you so desire!
+Rent one of our villas in Lanzarote and explore the dramatic, lunar-like scenery of Timanfaya National Park - on the back of a camel if you so desire!
 Sample the gastronomical delights of food that has been cooked using geothermal heat of volcanoes.
 For a culture injection, enjoy the harmonic merging of nature and art at Jameos del Aqua, the legacy of famous Lanzarote artist César Manrique, who left his signature markings all over the island.

 Lanzarote is a land of diversity, from the quiet and sophisticated Playa Blanca with its beach, coves and beautiful marina, to the purpose-built resort of Costa Teguise with its traditional markets, museums, day trips and, of course, wonderful coast offering an abundance of water sports.
 For more earthly pursuits, the island's most popular resort, Puerto del Carmen, is the perfect place to let your hair down, with lively lounges, cocktail bars and nightclubs.